Turkish people: Croatia

 The Turkish Croatians began to settle in the region during the various Croatian–Ottoman wars.
 Despite being a small minority, the Turks are among the 22 officially recognized national minorities in Croatia.

 Greece

 Kosovo

 The Turkish Kosovars are the third largest ethnic minority in Kosovo (after the Serbs and Bosniaks).
 They form a majority in the town and municipality of Mamuša.

 Montenegro

 The Turkish Montenegrins form the smallest Turkish minority group in the Balkans.
 They began to settle in the region following the Ottoman rule of Montenegro.
 A historical event took place in 1707 which involved the killing of the Turks in Montenegro as well as the murder of all Muslims.
 This early example of ethnic cleaning features in the epic poem The Mountain Wreath (1846).
-After the Ottoman withdrawal, the majority of the remaining Turks emigrated to Istanbul and Izmir.
-Today, the remaining Turkish Montenegrins predominately live in the coastal town of Bar.
+After the Ottoman withdrawal, the majority of the remaining Turks emigrated to Istanbul and İzmir.
+Today, the remaining Turkish Montenegrins predominantly live in the coastal town of Bar.